-Todd Stecko, son of our director, Paul T. Stecko, is employed by PCA as a manager.
-His total compensation, including base salary, bonus and grant date value of equity awarded, during 2021 was \$246,037.
+Todd Stecko, son of our director, Paul T. Stecko, was employed by PCA as a manager through July 2022.
+His total compensation, including base salary and bonus during 2022, was approximately \$143,000.

 Nathaniel Carter, son of our Executive Vice President, Charles J. Carter, is employed by PCA as a manager.
-His total compensation, including salary, bonus, and grant date value of equity awarded, during 2021 was \$321,793.
+His total compensation, including salary, bonus, and grant date value of equity awarded, during 2022 was approximately \$375,000.

 Tyler Hassfurther, son of our Executive Vice President, Thomas A. Hassfurther, is employed by PCA as a manager.
-His total compensation, including salary, bonus, and grant date value of equity awarded, during 2021 was \$174,697.
+His total compensation, including salary, bonus, and grant date value of equity awarded, during 2022 was approximately \$216,000.

 Stephen Johnson, brother-in-law of our Senior Vice President, D. Ray Shirley, is employed by PCA as a manager.
-His total compensation, including salary and bonus during 2021 was \$132,587.
+His total compensation, including salary and bonus during 2022 was approximately \$139,000.

-Madison Dearborn Partners, which employs Mr. Mencoff as co-Chief Executive Officer and Mr. Souleles as Managing Director, is a private equity firm that invests in companies that may purchase products or services from, or sell products and services to, us in the ordinary course of business in amounts that are not material in amount or significance.
+Madison Dearborn Partners, which employs Mr. Mencoff as co-Chief Executive Officer and Mr. Souleles as co-President and Managing Director, is a private equity firm that invests in companies that may purchase products or services from, or sell products and services to, us in the ordinary course of business in amounts that are not material in amount or significance.
 Mr. Mencoff and Mr. Souleles are not compensated directly or indirectly as a result of any such transactions, do not otherwise have an interest in such transactions and are not involved in any manner in such transactions.
-Mr. Mencoff may be deemed to beneficially own more than 10% of certain portfolio companies.
-The only transaction during 2021 involving Madison Dearborn portfolio companies to which we sold, or from which we purchased, more than \$120,000 of products or services was the sale of approximately \$850,000 of products and services to The Topps Company, Inc.